evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 # 2. Set test parameters

-Some tests have required and optional parameters.
-You can use them to define how the underlying metric is calculated.
+To change how the underlying metrics are calculated, you can pass relevant parameters for each test.
+If you do not set a parameter, Evidently will usually apply a default.
+Some test parameters are required.

-For example, if you want to test a quantile value, you need to pass the quantile as a parameter (required):
+For example, if you want to test a quantile value, you need to pass the quantile (required parameter):

 ```python
 column_tests_suite = TestSuite(tests=[